What is juvenile polyposis syndrome?

 - Any signs of rectal bleeding, anemia, abdominal pain, constipation, diarrhea, or other changes in the stool should be brought to the attention of a doctor and evaluated.

-- A complete blood count (CBC , a blood test), colonoscopy , and upper endoscopy should be done at age 15 (or earlier if there are symptoms); if tests are normal, they should be repeated every three years.
+- A complete blood count (CBC , a blood test), colonoscopy , and upper endoscopy should be done at age 15 (or earlier if there are symptoms); if test results are normal, they should be repeated every three years.

-- Screening should be done every year.
+- Screening of the digestive tract should be done every year.
 If polyps are found, they should be removed.

 - Individuals who develop large numbers of polyps may need to have surgery to remove part of the colon or stomach.